YahPager/GSN_WASTELAND_FULL/README.md

 I have made a custom Mission.sqm for the GSNGaming.com Version and Added or Deleted their code to our liking.

-This server was once 13th in the world (7th in the world in Wasteland Mods) and I hope by having this on Github I can get this server back where it was.
+This server was once 13th in the world (7th in the world in Wasteland Mods) and I hope by having this on Github I can get this server back where it was with your feedback.

 ~ GSN-Pager